IVC Filter Injuries

 According to recent studies and adverse event reports submitted to the U.S. Food and Drug Administration (FDA), these medical devices may fracture, migrate and pierce the inferior vena cava, heart or lungs.

-If you believe that you or a loved one has suffered injury after being treated with a retrievable IVC filter produced by companies such as Bard or Cook Medical, the legal team of The Driscoll Firm, P.C., would like to help you.
+If you believe that you or a loved one has suffered injury after being treated with a retrievable IVC filter produced by companies such as Bard or Cook Medical, the legal team of The Driscoll Firm, LLC, would like to help you.

 Our law firm is a national leader in dangerous drug and defective medical device cases with extensive experience in complex civil litigation.
 We serve clients across the country.